-On July 27, 2020, the Company announced it has entered into an agreement to acquire a 3% Gross Production Royalty ("Royalty") from Trans Oceanic Mineral Company Ltd. ("TOMCL"), which will reduce the aggregate Royalty on the Copperstone Gold Mine from 6% to 3%.
-The Copperstone Gold Mine is currently subject to an aggregate 6% Royalty held by TOMCL (4.5%) and the Angie Patch Survivor's Trust (1.5%).
-The purchase agreement entered into between the Company's subsidiary, Bonanza Explorations Inc. ("Bonanza"), and TOMCL provides for the buyback of a 3% Royalty held by TOMCL for US\$2,500,000 on or before March 31, 2021 (the "Royalty Buyback").
-The Royalty Buyback is conditional on the Company successfully arranging project financing for the re-start of production at the Copperstone Gold Mine.
+On July 27, 2020, the Company entered into an agreement ("Royalty Purchase Agreement") to acquire a 3% Gross Production Royalty ("Royalty") from Trans Oceanic Mineral Company Ltd. ("TOMCL"), which will reduce the aggregate Royalty on the Copperstone Mine from 6% to 3%.
+The Copperstone Mine is currently subject to an aggregate 6% Royalty held by TOMCL (4.5%) and the Angie Patch Survivor's Trust (1.5%).
+The purchase agreement entered into between the Company's subsidiary, Bonanza Explorations Inc. ("Bonanza"), and TOMCL provides for the buyback of a 3% Royalty held by TOMCL for US\$2,500,000 on or before March 31, 2021 (the "Royalty Buyback")...
+The Royalty Purchase Agreement was amended and restated in February 2021 to provide that the Royalty Buyback is conditional on the Company satisfying all conditions for the drawdown of the Third Tranche of the advance payment under the streaming transaction with Star Royalties Ltd., as described below and to extent the outside date for completion of the Royalty Buyback to August 31, 2021.